Nicolás Maduro, the last wall of the revolution

 Many thought that, isolated and threatened by US sanctions, he would not survive in office.
 His own people would cut his head off, alarmed by his lack of leadership.
 They did not grant him the talent to overcome a situation like this.
 They were wrong.
 Maduro has managed to silence any internal dissent, no one disputes his position.
 He maintains a control over the structures even stronger than Chavez.
 He sees himself as a survivor.
 Those around him see it as unfair that Chavez should be sanctified, having handed him a nation on the verge of economic collapse, with the GDP reduced by a third, the oil economy dismantled and a quarter of the population forced to emigrate.
 He resisted, he thinks when he looks in the mirror.
 Now, with a growth of 4% predicted for this year, he argues that the worst is over and that Venezuela faces a decade of resurgence under his command.

 To exercise leadership from the shadow that usually covers his heirs like a cloak, Maduro has had to build a government that is more military than Chavez’s own.
-He exercises an authoritarian presidency with an enormous balance of human rights violations and hundreds of political prisoners, for which for the first time a Latin American country has reached the International Criminal Court.
+He exercises an authoritarian presidency with a huge balance of human rights violations and hundreds of political prisoners, for which for the first time a Latin American country has reached the International Criminal Court.
 That and other issues have cornered him on the international level, to the point of becoming a pariah.
 Some displays of openness with Colombia and the White House in recent years have given him back some public weight.
-His diplomacy, however, has been reduced to Russia, Cuba, China, Iran and Turkey.
-Maduro is convinced that this Sunday he will be able to win at the polls against the opposition, without cheating, and demonstrate to the world – at least that is what he and the people around him say – that he is a legitimate president, who the people love.
-If he reaches 2030 as president, he will have governed Venezuela for many more years than Chavez.
+His diplomacy, however, has been limited to Russia, Cuba, China, Iran and Turkey.
+Maduro was convinced that he would win at the polls against the opposition and show the world – at least that is what he and the people around him said – that he is a legitimate president, who the people love.
+If he completes his term and reaches 2030 as president, he will have governed Venezuela for many more years than Chavez.
 The commander arrived earlier, while he was sleeping, power was reserved for him later, without haste.

 Follow all the information from El PAÍS América on Facebook and Xor in our weekly newsletter.